casper-network/docs-archive/disclaimer.rst

-  possible that certain jurisdictions will apply existing regulations on, or introduce new regulations addressing, distributed ledger technology and/or blockchain technology based applications, which may be contrary to the current setup of the smart contract or the CasperLabs Networks Ltd project and which may, inter alia, result in substantial modifications of the smart contract and/or the CasperLabs Networks Ltd project, including its termination and the loss of the CLX, if and when created and/or issued, or entitlements to receive CLX, for the Recipient.
+  possible that certain jurisdictions will apply existing regulations on, or introduce new regulations addressing, distributed ledger technology and/or blockchain technology based applications, which may be contrary to the current setup of the smart contract or the CasperLabs Networks AG project and which may, inter alia, result in substantial modifications of the smart contract and/or the CasperLabs Networks AG project, including its termination and the loss of the CLX, if and when created and/or issued, or entitlements to receive CLX, for the Recipient.
-- **Risks associated with abandonment / lack of success**: the Recipient understands and accepts that the creation of the CLX and the development of the CasperLabs blockchain as well as the CasperLabs Networks Ltd project may be abandoned for a number of reasons, including lack of interest from the public, lack of funding, lack of prospects (e.g. caused by competing projects) and legal, tax or regulatory considerations.
+- **Risks associated with abandonment / lack of success**: the Recipient understands and accepts that the creation of the CLX and the development of the CasperLabs blockchain as well as the CasperLabs Networks AG project may be abandoned for a number of reasons, including lack of interest from the public, lack of funding, lack of prospects (e.g. caused by competing projects) and legal, tax or regulatory considerations.
 The Recipient therefore understands